I beat the ambulance to the ER. Because when the MTA is working, it works.

-I beat the ambulance to the ER.
-P. jumps out and shrugs, "She's fine.
+Penny, the home aide jumps out and shrugs, "She's fine.
 Cursed me all the way up."
-Knew Florence would be OK but good to do it by the book.
+We both knew Florence was O.K. but good to do it by the book.

 I do my "look in eyes, shake hands" with both ambulance drivers just in case we run into them again.
 They recount the various comments Florence made on the way up.
-Judging from their attempts at diplomacy, it is clear she's an anomaly in the "pick-up sick old lady" department.
+Judging from their attempts at diplomacy, it is clear it’s not their usual "pick-up-sick-old-lady" run.

 Say "Pull up her shirt and hook her up to the EKG that way."

-Say "You don't need her in a gown for the X-Ray. because doesn't it just goes through the clothes?"
+Say "You don't need her in a gown for the X-Ray because doesn't it just goes through the clothes?"

 Say "She is not being checked into the hospital I'm in charge of my mother's care we are going home so I'm not putting her in a gown."

 The X-ray technician asks, "Are you related?"

-A couple of hours later, we're moved to a better and much less drafty part of the corridor because the stalls are still packed.
-A crazy old man, a nostalgic picture of the 1980s streets when Reagan cut funding and the mentally ill poured homeless onto the streets, is wheeled in on a chair.
-He is handcuffed.
-As he passes it sounds like he is screaming "Stupid Spirit!" which I think is a pretty imaginative curse.
+A whole bunch of cops and firefighters wheel in a crazy old man, a nostalgic reminder of the 1980s when Reagan cut funding and the mentally ill poured onto the streets the next day to become the new homeless.
+He is handcuffed to the wheelchair.
+As he passes us, it sounds like he is screaming "Stupid Spirit!" which I think is a pretty imaginative curse.
 One of the women cops corrects me.
 "Stupid fill in any ethnicity you want..."
-We listen to him scream for the next hour or so the following:
+We listen to him scream for the next hour the following:

 "Nazi, Nazi, Nazi, Nazi Hospital.
 I didn't want to come here."

 I have been holding her hand during everything.
-My nose itches and I scratch it and smell her urine.
+My nose itches.
+I scratch it and smell her urine.
 Find a hand-sanitizer dispenser and clean both of our hands.